core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * One Common Context, shared by all the endpoints in the group.
 Several new parameters are included in the Common Context:

-   If signature mode is supported, the Common context is further extended with two new parametes, nameley a Signature Algorithm and a Signature AEAD Algorithm used together with the signature algorithm.
+   If signature mode is supported, the Common context is further extended with two new parametes, nameley a Signature Algorithm and a Signature Encryption Algorithm used together with the signature algorithm.
 These relate to the computation of counter signatures, when messages are protected using the group mode (see {{mess-processing}}).

    If the pairwise mode is supported, the Common Context is extended with a Pairwise Key Agreement Algorithm used for agreement of a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).